Processed Industrial Hemp and CBD Products: A Guide on Legality in MichiganDOWNLOAD FILE

 January 13, 2020 - Author: Michigan State University Extension

 The Bureau of Marijuana Regulation (BMR) and the Michigan Dept of Agriculture & Rural Development (MDARD) issued joint guidance on March 29, 2019 regarding CBD (cannabidiol) and industrial hemp.
-Based on this document and correspondence with staff from MDARD and the Michigan Liquor Control Commission’s (MLCC) Enforcement Division, the following is a quick guide for Michigan processors.
+Michigan companies must not only follow this guide, but also comply with other state and federal laws that apply to their product, such as the US Food and Drug Administration regulations, the Michigan Food and Dairy Laws, the Commercial Feed requirements, and the Michigan Weights and Measures Program.

 Industrial Hemp Products For Human Consumption – Legal

-The products below, processed from industrial hemp, are Generally Regarded As Safe (GRAS) and therefore LEGAL to process and sell in Michigan for Human Consumption.
+The products below, processed from industrial hemp, are Generally Recognized As Safe (GRAS) by the FDA and therefore LEGAL to process and sell in Michigan for Human Consumption.
 This requires a Processor-Handler License ($1,350) which includes passing a background check.

 - Hulled Hemp Seed